nimeshm05/BlogApp/README.md

 # BlogApp
-This is a Django Blog app.

-This is a DBMS Mini project for a DBMS Course taken at my college.
-The detailed report has been included in the Report.pdf file.
+This is a Database Management System project completed as part of my DBMS laboratory curriculum.
+The website application id developed using Django - a web framework for developing web apps using python.